imLinguin/nile/README.md

 This is my attempt to make Amazon Games useful for Linux users, who want to play titles obtained thanks to [Prime](https://prime.amazon.com) membership.

 # Dependencies
-## Arch, Manjaro etc..
+## Arch and derivatives (Manjaro, Garuda, EndeavourOS)
-`sudo pacman -Sy python-pycryptodome python-zstandard python-requests python-protobuf`
+`sudo pacman -S python-pycryptodome python-zstandard python-requests python-protobuf`
-## Ubuntu
+## Debian and derivatives (Ubuntu, Pop!_OS)
-`sudo apt install python3-pycryptodome python3-requests python3-zstd python3-protobuf`
+`sudo apt install python3-pycryptodome python3-requests python3-zstandard python3-protobuf`

 ## With pip
 > Do this after cloning the repo and cd into the directory
 > Do not install if you installed dependencies through your package manager

+This is **NOT** recommended as it can potentially collide with distribution packages [source](https://peps.python.org/pep-0668/)
+new versions of `pip` will prevent you from doing it outside of virtual environment

 `pip3 install -r requirements.txt`